Strijdom Square massacre: Shooting

-On 15 November 1988 Strydom, age 23, dressed in camouflage and carrying a 9mm Vektor pistol, two magazines, and 200 loose bullets, travelled to central Pretoria.
+On 15 November 1988 Strydom, age 23, dressed in camouflage with a belt inscribed with the words "Wit Wolwe" and carrying a 9mm Vektor pistol, two magazines, and 200 loose bullets, travelled to central Pretoria.
 At about 3 p.m., Strydom parked his car on Prinsloo Street and walked to Strijdom Square, chosen as a location due to its namesake.
 Once at the square he opened fire at random at any black person he saw.
 He shot one man outside the State Theatre, before crossing Church Street and headed back towards Prinsloo street.
 On the corner of Church Street and Prinsloo street he shot an additional two people.

 He walked three more blocks, shooting people all the while, before turning down Struben Street and entering the Sato Engineering building.
 Once inside he walked over to a counter and began to reload his gun.
 The shooting ended when a black taxi driver, Simon Mukondoleli, followed him into Sato Engineering, and tapped Strydom on the shoulder.
 Once Strydom turned around, Mukondoleli grabbed Strydom's pistol from the counter and pointed it at him.
 Strydom raised his hands and said "You've got me."
 Both men then walked back out into the street, where Strydom was then arrested by several policemen.

 Strydom smiled throughout the shooting.
 Eight people were killed and 16 were injured in the aftermath.
 (Note: Counting the woman who died in the prior attack, the count would be nine.
 One of the victims in the square shooting died due to his injuries five years later.)
 One of the wounded victims was paralyzed from the waist down.
 Seven of the victims were black, while one was Indian.